Nightenom/Arduino-SD-filebrowser/README.md

 Futures that will be added sometime in future:
 * Copying and moving directories (as the lib does not support it)
 * Timestamp management

+You can use this .ino freely without licence or author's permission